 ACOSS works to ensure that the needs of low-income consumers remain high on the agenda of health reform in Australia, through our involvement with the Australian Healthcare Reform Alliance, the Australian Research Centre for Population Oral Health, and with our members in the health sector.

-Examples of ACOSS work in the health sector include submissions to major national inquiries such as the National Health and Hospitals Reform Commission and the National Preventive Health Taskforce (both 2009); and contributions to the policy development and submissions of our partner organisations and alliances.
+Examples of ACOSS work in the health sector include appointments to policy advisory processes such as the National Advisory Council on Dental Health (2012); submissions to major national inquiries such as the Senate Inquiry into the Social Determinants of Health (2012) and the National Health and Hospitals Reform Commission and the National Preventive Health Taskforce (both 2009); and contributions to the policy development and submissions of our partner organisations and alliances.